polyrhythm-project/fds-scores/README.md

-directory that start with `R` are the Reserve dataset, which is a random sample of four examples for each of the 20 composers represented in the Full dataset (plus four additional examples marked with an `x` after the example number which are for piano reductions of the respective example.
+directory that start with `R` are the Reserve dataset, which is a random sample of four examples for each of the 20 composers represented in the Full dataset (plus four additional examples marked with an `x` after the example number which are for piano variants of the respective example).

 Other files are prefixed with `T` to indicate they are from the Test dataset.